 In areas where ungulates are being managed, short-term adverse impacts on vegetation include those associated with temporary ground-based management actions (e.g., the presence of humans placing bait stations, shooting ungulates, setting traps and snares, and monitoring and collecting data, as well as constructing and repairing fences), including foot traffic and fence placement.
-Foot traffic would have the potential to affect individual plants, and a four foot wide corridor of vegetation could be cleared to install fences, but these activities would not alter the natural function or character of plant communities.
+Foot traffic would have the potential to affect individual plants, and a four-foot wide corridor of vegetation could be cleared to install fences, but these activities would not alter the natural function or character of plant communities.
 In addition, fence alignments are located to minimize impacts on native vegetation and to avoid impacts on rare or sensitive vegetation.

 In areas where ungulates remain on the landscape, removal of animals would support recovery of native vegetation.
 Studies conducted inside and outside the park show that non-native ungulate removal is an essential first step in the restoration of native Hawaiian vegetation.
 Removal of animals prevents further loss of native vegetation by herbivory, rooting and trampling.
-In rain forest, pigs selectively browse or uproot native mints, shrubs, and tree ferns, suppressing native vegetation and facilitating the spread of non-native plants.
-Following removal of pigs, native understory vegetation recovers rapidly, and subcanopy tree ferns and native trees begin to regenerate more rapidly in the absence of pigs (Loh and Tunison 1999).
-In former koa forest on Mauna Loa, exclusion of non-native goats and cattle assists native forest recovery and allows additional measures, such as planting of rare species and understory restoration efforts, to take place (McDaniel et al. n.d.; Tunison et al. 1994; Tunison et al. 1995).
+In rain forest, pigs selectively browse or uproot native mints, shrubs, and tree ferns, suppressing native vegetation recovers rapidly, and subcanopy tree ferns and native trees begin to regenerate more rapidly in the absence of pigs (Loh and Tunison 1999).
+In former koa forest on Mauna Loa, exclusion of non-native goats and cattle assists native forest recovery and allows additional measures, such as planting of rare species and understory restoration efforts, to take place (McDaniel et al. 2011; Tunison et al. 1994; Tunison et al. 1995).
 In portions of Kahuku, release from browsing pressure by the removal of mouflon has led to vigorous recruitment of koa and, to a lesser extent, other native plant species (HDLNR 2005c).

 Removal of ungulates would assist park managers with control of non-native weed infestations (Tunison and Stone 1992).
 Non-native ungulates facilitate the spread of invasive non-native weeds by dispersing seeds of non-native species and creating vegetation openings for non-native plants to establish (Diong 1982; Lipp 1994; Stratton 1996).
 However, following the removal of ungulates non-native weed distributions and abundances may increase depending on habitat type, ecosystem vulnerability, existing threats, and other factors.
 For example, following pig removal from a rain forest unit, recovery of understory native vegetation (from 21 to 46 percent vegetation cover abundance) was accompanied by an increase in non-native weeds (from 2 to 11 percent vegetation cover abundance) (Loh and Tunison 1999).
-In contrast, several studies conducted in recovery sites around the state found no net difference in weed abundance following removal of feral animals, with some plant species decreasing or increasing in abundance.
+In contrast, several studies conducted in recovery sites around the state found no net difference in weed abundance.
 Often, the spread of non-native plant species occurred in spite of ungulate removal, not because of it (Aplet et al. 1991; Scowcroft and Conrad 1992; Stone et al. 1992).
 Implementation of weed control measures (see chapter 2) through existing plans would limit the potential adverse effects of non-native weeds on vegetation.